The Computer Engineering course is a hefty educational investment.

 Six years later, the black hardbound laminated documentation may have been borrowed at the library a hundred times, or stolen for safekeeping and sold at the black market for a hundred bucks, the memory remains.
 Whether it was Jonathan’s black eye, Reynante vs. Deozar wrestling match during the exhibit, or Flint and Jose’s dance number at the presentation to the parents, it was in the essence of diligent project making.
 From the proposed Digital Bulletin Board Marlon envisioned to the remote-controlled security system his group implemented, it was a sign of things to come.

-Batch97 may have copied ideas from Sleepless, the theme of previous year’s Engineering showcase when it launched Unleashed.
+The entire class may have copied ideas from Sleepless, the theme of the previous year’s Engineering showcase when it launched Unleashed.
 Nevertheless, it came out with its style, inspired by the successes of its predecessors.
 And even if it comes as an expensive investment and unsure of returns, the experience was worth more than the tuition fees, project costs, and personal allowances combined.
-Not to mention the trips up North.

 We can only wish our projects were given more life and allowed to flourish if proven to be commercially viable, and not just a requirement to pass the course.
-If the more prestigious submissions got support from say, Department of Science and Technology or TESDA and harness the talents of engineering wannabes, we would have more concrete evidence we were once part of that team, rather than confine ourselves to memories (like writing this article) that we once built these fantastic projects.
+If the more prestigious submissions got support from say, Department of Science and Technology, or TESDA and harness the talents of engineering wannabes, we would have more concrete evidence we were once part of that team.
+Instead, we confine ourselves to memories — like reading this article — that we once proudly built these fantastic projects.